gnithin/Notes/Notes/Regex/RegexNotes.md

 The solution to this is using possesive quantifiers.
 It's basically similar to lazy quantifiers but instead of adding a `?`, one adds a `+`.
 It basically prevents the preceding token to be backtracked again.
 Therefore, that token will never be traversed more than once.
 Sadly, at this point, `re` does not support it :(

 Improper regexes can be notorious, and can lead to disastrous results.
 Here is an example of a [stackoverflow downtime](http://stackstatus.net/post/147710624694/outage-postmortem-july-20-2016) that happened on july 2016, caused by a freakish user input (lesson: All user inputs are freakish user inputs :p ) which brought down the server for sometime.
+It was due to catastrophic backtracking by a very trivial looking regex - `^[\s\u200c]+|[\s\u200c]+$` of which only the second half of the alternation was responsible.

 ### Resources I'd recommend
 Here are some really good resources which can help you out in your quest of becoming a regex ninja or to generally get on with your programming career :p